Dr. Melanie D. Jones

 Plant Sciences, Oxford University, 1988-90

-She teaches Plant Physiology, Field Ecology of Plants and Soils, Introductory Ecology, and first year biology.
+She teaches Plant Physiology, Field Ecology of Plants and Soils, and first year biology.

-Melanie grew up in southern Alberta (Lethbridge and Calgary) and considers herself lucky to based back in western Canada after doing research in other parts of Canada and the world for ten years after her undergraduate degree.
+Melanie grew up in southern Alberta (Lethbridge and Calgary) and considers herself lucky to back in western Canada after doing research in other parts of Canada and the world.
 The Okanagan Valley is a great place for cross-country skiing and gardening, two activities she enjoys.
-She also likes hiking, yoga, and growing orchids.

-Students interested in pursuing graduate work in the area of tree root physiology or ectomycorrhiza ecology are encouraged to contact Melanie at Melanie.Jones@ubc.ca.
+Students interested in pursuing graduate work in the area of tree root physiology, management of orchard soils, or ectomycorrhiza physiological ecology are encouraged to contact Melanie at Melanie.Jones@ubc.ca.